larsks/fulfillment-service/README.md

 ## Running the service

-To run the service you will previously need have the PostgreSQL database up and running, and create a database for the service.
+To run the service you will previously need to have the PostgreSQL server up and running, and create a database for the service.
 For example, assuming that you already have administrator access to the database you can create a `service` user with password `service123` and a `service` database with the following commands: